-itions are the third area in which action is 15.
-Macro-economic ,e required.
-While policies to ensure a proper distributional and allocative functioning of the market without frontiers will have to be formulated and, in part, executed at the level of the Community, many of the developments on which macro-economic conditions depend, will continue to be determined by factors and decisions operating at the national level.
-This applies not only to wage negotiations and other market determined behaviour, but Lalso to budgetary policies.
-Apart from the relatively small Community budget, such policies will necessarily remain the preserve of member states even at the time of the final stage of economic and monetary union, unless major public goods constituting the bulk of public sector activity (internal and external security, justice, social security, environment) were to a large extent provided at the Community level, thereby significantly enlarging the Community budget.
-In any event, adherence to the principle of subsidiarity requires that Community competence be kept at a minimum.
+15. Macro-economic developments are the third area in which action is required.
+While policies to ensure a proper distributional and allocative functioning of the market without frontiers will have to be formulated and, in part, executed at the Community level, many of the developments on which macro-economic conditions depend will continue to be determined by factors and decisions operating at the national level.
+This applies not only to wage negotiations and other market-determined behaviour, but in particular also to budgetary policies.
+Apart from the relatively small Community budget, such policies will necessarily remain the preserve of member states even at the final stage of economic and monetary union, unless the decision was taken that major public goods constituting the bulk of public sector activity (internal and external security, justice, social security, environment) should to a large extent be provided at the Community level, thereby significantly enlarging the Community budget.
+In any event, adherence to the principle of subsidiarity implies that Community competence be kept to a minimum.

-However, with budgetary and other relevant decisions being taken at national levels, an economic and monetary union can only operate on the basis of mutually consistent and prudent behaviour by governments, unions and other interact economic agents in all member countries.
-In particular, unco-ordinated and divergent national budgetary policies could not only undermine monetary stability, but would also generate imbalances in the real and financial sectors of the Community and render it difficult, if not impossible, to pursue appropriate macro-economic policies for the Community as a whole.
+However, with budgetary and other relevant decisions being taken (at national levels, an economic and monetary union can only operate on 'the basis of mutually consistent and prudent behaviour by governments, unions and other economic agents in all member countries.
+In particular, unco-ordinated and divergent national budgetary policies might not only undermine monetary stability, but would also generate imbalances in the real and financial sectors of the Community and render it difficult, if not impossible, to pursue appropriate macro-economic policies for the Community as a whole.
 This is why all countries will have to accept that sharing a common market and a single currency area imposes narrow constraints on their national budgetary policies and requires strict fiscal discipline.
-Similarly, strong divergences in wage trands not justified by different trends in productivity would produce economic and monetary tensions.
+Similarly, strong divergences in wage levels not justified by different trends in productivity would produce economic and monetary tensions.

-To some extent market forces will exert disciplinary influence because financial markets, consumers, and investors will respond to differences in macro-economic developments different countries and in the budgetary and financial position of different regions, assess countries, penalise excessively expansionary fiscal behaviour or wage settlements, and thus exert pressure for sounder policies.
+To some extent market forces will exert a disciplinary influence because financial markets, consumers and investors will respond to differences in macro-economic developments in individual countries and regions, assess the budgetary and financial position of different countries, penalise excessively expansionary fiscal behaviour or wage settlements, and thus exert pressure for sounder policies.
 However, experience suggests that market perceptions do not necessarily provide strong and compelling signals.
 In particular, in the financial field, rather than leading to a gradual adaptation of borrowing costs, market views about the creditworthiness of official borrowers tend to change abruptly and result in the closure of access to market financing.
-The constraints imposed by market forces may either be too slow and weak, or too sudden and disruptive.
+The constraints imposed by market forces may either be too slow and weak or too sudden and disruptive.
 For this reason an economic and monetary union requires arrangements which effectively ensure a close and flexible co-ordination of national fiscal policies.